Code-Institute-Submissions/Match-The-Spartans/README.md

 The purpose of this project is to create a fun and aesthetically pleasing matching game.

+**Client Stories**

+1. As a player I have played numerous memory matching games so I want this one to be different than the typical boring deck of cards.
+2. As a player I want a unique theme and design than most memory games, maybe a historical theme would be suitable for a game like this.
+3. As a player I want time to trickle down instead of being infinite to make the game more challenging.
+4. As a player I want the score to include the number of flips rather than time elapsed, so that I can try to beat the game in less flips.

-**In order to achieve and fun and aesthetically pleasing game I did the following:**
+**In order to achieve the above fun and aesthetically pleasing game I did the following:**

 - When the game is launched a start screen pops up with a message.
 The player is told to prepare and click to play.